-It’s no wonder mothers are burning out bigger than ever.
+It’s no wonder moms are burning out more than ever.

 And let’s not forget the utter fear that we’re going to fuck up our kids if we’re not doing things ‘perfectly’ right.